meinaart/cypress-plugin-snapshots/README.md

 ## Roadmap
 Below is a list of functionality that is under consideration for implementing in a next version.

-- Make `toMatchSnapshot` work for DOM elements
-- Show snapshot when clicking on "snapshot matches" in Cypress
 - Fix handling of update snapshot via UI that contains a replacable field
 - Disable "update snapshots" server in headless mode
 - Add more unit tests